 Whilst they technically mean the same thing, ‘Shi’ is also the same word used for death.
 Because of this similarity, the number 4 is often pronounced ‘Yon’.

-You’ll also find that number hospital’s will not have rooms with a 4 and many buildings will skip level 4 because of this negative connotation.
+You’ll also find that hospitals will not have rooms with a 4 and many buildings will skip level 4 because of this negative connotation.

 44. It has surprisingly good surf

-I mean, you don’t even need to like surfing to realise how beautiful the above picture is.
+I mean, you don’t even need to like surfing to realize how beautiful the above picture is.